 From the Greek word νιφας (Niphas) meaning “snowstorm”, this character based on a Japanese yuki-onna (snow woman) had the power to create a blizzard of sorts.

-This may involve dumbbell(ダンベル danberu) since this Droid was very muscular, (rumbleランバルranbaru) or even tumble (タンバル tanbaru), as this was a wrestling Droid.
+From 1980s Japanese female wrestlers Dump Matsumoto and Bull Nakano.
+This may also involve dumbbell(ダンベル danberu) since this Droid was very muscular, (rumble ランバル ranbaru) or even tumble (タンバル tanbaru), as this was a wrestling Droid.

 Furaiki (フウライキ / 風雷鬼 Furaiki)

 This droid’s name is sometimes written in kanji and sometimes katakana, either way the kanji indicates a literal meaning of “wind-thunder-demon” clearly associated with this storm-based Droid.
 May also involve “fuujin”(風神) meaning god of wind and “raijin” (雷神) meaning god of thunder.